 The News Students Can Use blog is the go-to resource for university news, tips and more!

 It isn’t always easy to manage the increased workloads, strict deadlines, extensive research papers, and exams that define your life as a graduate student.

-The Center for Academic Development and Assessment (CADA) offers workshops, tutoring, and other resources and services to help you manage your graduate studies effectively.
+The Academic Success Center (CADA) offers workshops, tutoring, and other resources and services to help you manage your graduate studies effectively.